-The Magnetic Resonance Imaging Technology (MRI) is a post-associate degree Certificate Program offered by Galveston College.
-This program is designed for the cross-trained professional, the Radiographer, Nuclear Medicine, Ultrasound Technologists, and for Radiation Therapy technologists.
-Upon completion of the 22 credit hour program the student will be eligible to sit for the American Registry of Radiologic Technologists (ARRT) MRI registry exam.
-This program is also valid as CE credit and once students pass the ARRT MRI registry exam they earn 24 CEs.
+The Magnetic Resonance Imaging Technology (MRI) is a post-associate degree two-semester Certificate Program offered by Galveston College either on-campus or online.
+This program is designed for the cross-trained professional; the Radiographer; and Nuclear Medicine, Ultrasound and Radiation Therapy technologists.
+Upon completion of the 22 credit hour program, the student will be eligible to sit for the American Registry of Radiologic Technologists (ARRT) MRI registry exam.
+This program is also valid as CE credit and once students pass the ARRT MRI registry exam, they earn 24 CEs.